 If You Stain

-A minimum of two coats of a marine grade varnish must be applied to the top and bottom of exterior doors or an approved sealant tape product.
+A minimum of two coats of a marine grade varnish or paint must be applied to the top and bottom of exterior doors or an approved sealant tape to the bottom of the door under the door sweep.
 A minimum of two coats of paint or solvent base varnish must be applied to all other surfaces.